IF WE STAND VERY STILL, NO ONE WILL NOTICE

 In the eighteen small wooden mailboxes of Mailbox 141, for a period of two months, small scale, imaginary journeys were made visible and endangered animals took to the stage.

-We greatly enjoyed constructing this miniature world for you, eking out a space removed from original context.
+We greatly enjoyed constructing this miniature world for you, eking out a space removed from its original context.

 List of works